M3wP/KarateDance/readme.md

 Editing only has a simple pencil tool but there is full undo support.
 You can also use an eraser to revert the selected cells to those in the background frame by using the right button.
 Select the colour to draw from the toolbar.

-There is an example set of frames, as supplied by Antonio, in the _data_ folder which can be imported.
+There is an example set of frames which can be imported from the _data_ folder.
+They were converted as required from those supplied by Antonio.

 The key points in a frame are tracked.
 These are the outside edges of the frame's non-blank content and the mid point of this area.
 These points are used to "link" animation sequences.